Perplex/vdf/README.md

 # vdf

-A Parser for [Valves Data Format (known as vdf)](https://developer.valvesoftware.com/wiki/KeyValues) written Go.
+A Parser for [Valves Data Format (known as vdf)](https://developer.valvesoftware.com/wiki/KeyValues) written in Go.
-Comments are not preserved.
+Comments are not preserved during parsing.

 ## Installation